ac3charland/waffle-timer/README.md

 ## Rationale

-At my job, every Friday we take turns bring breakfast for our team.
-I wanted to wow everyone by setting up a waffle-making stand, but to my chagrin the waffle maker I bought doesn't make any sound when the waffle is done.
-I was presented with several options:
+At my job, every Friday we take turns bringing breakfast for the team.
+I wanted to wow everyone by setting up a waffle-making stand, but to my chagrin the waffle maker I bought didn't make any sound when the waffle is done.
+For a team setting, this was unacceptable.
+Therefore I had a few options for how to proceed:

 1. Bring something more reasonable for breakfast.
 2. Buy a waffle maker that makes a sound when the waffle is done.